 - ✔ Streamlined updates and testing.

 Shopify also provides customer management, discounts, and collections, but its core functions are designed for smaller businesses selling simple products.
-And it limits the number of your staff accounts to just if you’re using Basic Shopify.
+And it limits the number of your staff accounts if you’re using basic Shopify subscriptions.

 That’s why it’s fair to say that Magento’s core functionality is much stronger out of the box than the Shopify one.

-In terms of products, Shopify has two types: simple and configurable products, which are enough for such businesses as, for example, art stores or fashion retailers.
+In terms of products, Shopify has two types: simple and configurable products, which are enough for such businesses as art stores or fashion retailers.
 The number of product configurations in Shopify is limited, so you can choose either the color or size of a product and that will be it.

-Multi-store management is a big key selling point of Magento 2 compared to other platforms.
+Multi-store management is Magento’s key selling point compared to other platforms.
 We’re talking about different online storefronts, with various suppliers, different warehouses, different products — not just multiple domains on one store.

-At its core, Magento 2 includes multi-source inventory functionality capable of juggling multiple lists of products and brands in various countries simultaneously, recalculating remains, sending you low stock notifications, choosing the closest warehouse location to your customers, and much more.
+At its core, Magento 2 includes multi-source inventory functionality capable of juggling multiple lists of products and brands in various countries simultaneously, recalculating stock and sending you notifications, when you are running out of products, choosing the closest warehouse location to your customers, and much more.
 Moreover, you can upload your product list just once and configure each product with different attributes, pricing, and more for other countries.

 Shopify platform is not designed to manage multi-stores or multi-brands in one single interface.
 To set it up, you will need to buy a new separate account and all the Shopify apps again and double all the settings and product attributes manually from scratch.
 Shopify’s platform implies different product lists for each store.
 Even with the Shopify Plus edition, you’ll have to create ‘clones’ of your store and manage each of them manually.